What to do in a power cut

 There are four steps you can take to protect your electrical appliances:

-1. Buy appliances with the BSI kitemark
+1. Buy appliances with the BSI Kitemark

 2. Make sure you don’t store items in damp places with no ventilation